 Wish you were here.

-PERPLEXED, WITH NO CONTACT from grandmother for six years after the incident, Elizabeth wondered why she just now received her invitation.
-Grandmother’s telephone message was to the point, “Heard up at the Center Market you’re back to Maine for the summer before you go into nursing school.
+Perplexed, with no contact from grandmother for six years after the incident, Elizabeth wondered why she just now received her invitation.
+Grandmother’s telephone message was to the point, “Heard up at Center Market you’re back to Maine for the summer before you go to nursing school.
 If you’re out running errands, stop by the farmhouse, I’ll be home.”

 Errands could wait.
 Elizabeth drove directly to the farmhouse.
 Her thoughts raced.
 What does she want?
 Is she sorry for what happened?
 She’s old.
-Maybe she’ll tell me about grandfather, how he got here from Germany, and his ties to the Jews at Sunset Inn?
+Maybe she’ll tell me about grandfather’s secret life in Germany, and his ties to the Jews at Sunset Inn?

 Elizabeth took a deep breath and murmured.
 “Really?
-Don’t get your hopes up that things have changed.”
+Don’t get your hopes up.”

-Through the years 1904-1928, Elizabeth’s grandfather, Gustav F. Heim played first trumpet in all the major east coast city orchestras, St. Louis, Philadelphia, Boston, Detroit, Cleveland and solo trumpet for the New York Symphony.
-He expressed the true spirit of symphony trumpeting and captured the admiration of noted directors from around the world.
+Through the years 1904-1928, Elizabeth’s grandfather, Gustav F. Heim played first trumpet in major east coast city orchestras, St. Louis, Philadelphia, Boston, Detroit, Cleveland, and solo trumpet for the New York Symphony.
+He expressed the true spirit of symphony trumpeting and captured the admiration of noted world directors.

-After Gustav died in 1933, Elizabeth’s Grandmother Edna kept his watch ritual a secret for twenty-four years until she felt the right time.
-Elizabeth’s eighteenth summer birthday, she would give her the watch and tell her the ritual.
+Gustav died in 1933.
+Elizabeth’s Grandmother Edna kept his gold watch, the photo inside, and the ritual a secret for twenty-four years until she felt the right time, Elizabeth’s eighteenth summer birthday.

 Before each performance while in a musicians’ waiting lounge, Gustav reached into his vest pocket, and took out a gold pocket watch.
 Before opening it, he smiled and rubbed the floral engraved case.
 Inside he touched a faded sepia photograph of a young woman.
 In less than a minute, he returned the watch to the vest pocket, patted it, adjusted his silk-striped tie, buttoned his black formal jacket, and rejoined colleagues tuning their instruments.
 His mind turned back to music and his trumpet.

-Elizabeth pulled up to the farmhouse, set beyond a clump of pine trees off the main road.
+Elizabeth pulled up to the farmhouse beyond a clump of pine trees off the main road.
 Her mind flashed back to the upsetting incident six years ago.
-Clothes thrown in the trunk of a car, grandmother watched at a safe distance, her uncle’s remark.
+Clothes thrown in the trunk of a car, grandmother watched from a distance, her uncle’s remark.
 “You’re done with this.
 You’re coming with me, Elizabeth.”

-Thoughts pushed aside, Elizabeth smoothed her long brown hair away from her face and set Cateye sunglasses on top of her head.
+Thoughts pushed aside, Elizabeth smoothed her long brown hair away from her face, and set Cateye sunglasses on top of her head.
 Tall and tanned, she walked toward the front door.
-Her grandmother peered at her through the kitchen window.
+Her grandmother peered at her from a nearby window.

 Well known in the family, Grandmother Edna halfway accepted young Elizabeth in the presence of sister Jeanine, her favorite of four local grandchildren, and four in another state.
 Elizabeth’s beginning with grandmother was a mixture of disappointments and rejection.
 She looked French/English like her mother, not German like Jeanine and her father.
-Looks were a high priority for matriarch Edna.
+The German look, a symbol of status and strength, was a high priority for matriarch Edna.

-Grandmother’s belief directed at Elizabeth, children should be seen and not heard.
+Grandmother directed her belief, children should be seen and not heard, at Elizabeth.
 Her talkative, inquisitive, snooping around behaviors set off grandmother’s tongue-lashing.
 Even though born lucky because of a mystical, superior birth date, Elizabeth’s start with grandmother never included luck.

-On the ninth day, an unexplained phenomenon happened.
-A mysterious cool breeze blew due east from New Hampshire’s White Mountains over the state line straight down to Lovell, Maine.
-The temperature dropped a whopping 20 degrees.
+On the ninth day, a mysterious cool breeze blew due east from New Hampshire’s White Mountains over the state line straight down to Lovell, Maine.
+The temperature dropped 20 degrees.

 She confided to good neighbor Tess.
 “I’ve had my share of Edna’s wrath over the years.
 If Elizabeth takes after my French/English side of the family and doesn’t look German, she’ll need plenty of luck to deal with her Grandmother Edna.
 Jeanine passed the test already with a full face and light brown hair like her father Karl.”